333fred/dotfiles/README.md

 I use Monaspace as my main font, with Noto as the backup/CJK font, and Hack as the backup monospace font.
 To install:

 1. Download Monaspace from https://github.com/githubnext/monaspace/releases.
-2. Run the installer in util/install_linux.sh
-3. Download Hack Nerd Font from https://www.nerdfonts.com/font-downloads
+2. Download Hack Nerd Font from https://www.nerdfonts.com/font-downloads
-4. Copy the contents of the zip to `~/.fonts`, and run `fc-cache -fv`
+3. Copy the contents of the zips to `~/.fonts`, and run `fc-cache -fv`
-5. `sudo apt install fonts-noto`
+4. `sudo apt install fonts-noto`

 ## Rofimoji